RemLampa/RemLampa/README.md

 ## Rem Lampa is Kuya* Dev

 Hello, I'm Rem Lampa!
-I am a **[podcaster](https://follow.kuya.dev)**, web developer, speaker, and tech community leader.
+I am a **[podcaster](https://blog.kuya.dev/podcast)**, [web developer](https://kuya.dev), speaker, and tech community leader.

 Formerly an electrical engineer, I am currently a Lead JavaScript Engineer at [Prosple](https://prosple.com/our-team/), specialized in ReactJS, ExpressJS, GraphQL, and TypeScript.

 I am also a co-founder and community manager of [freeCodeCamp.Manila](https://www.facebook.com/groups/free.code.camp.manila), and part of the core team of [ReactJS Philippines](https://www.facebook.com/groups/reactjsphilippines).
-Recently, I co-founded [Tech Career Shifters Philippines](https://www.facebook.com/groups/techcareershiftersph), a community specifically devoted to all Filipinos who are aspiring to land roles in the tech industry, especially self-learned hopefuls.
+Recently, I co-founded [Tech Career Shifter Philippines](http://www.techcareershifter.com), a community specifically devoted to all Filipinos who are aspiring to land roles in the tech industry, especially self-learned hopefuls.

 _* "Kuya" means "older brother" in Filipino, often used as a term of endearment._